National Legion of Decency: Rating system

-The Legion of Decency condemned a number of films for morally offensive content.
+The Legion of Decency condemned several films for morally offensive content.
 This was reflected in a "C" rating.
 Practicing Catholics were directed to refrain from viewing such films.
 More explicitly, they were directed to "remain away from all motion pictures except those which do not offend decency and Christian morality."

 Most motion pictures receiving a "C" rating were foreign films.
 Since it reviewed films when released for distribution, the Legion usually rated non-U.S. films a few years after their first release in their country of origin, occasionally years after.
 One such film was Jean Renoir's 1938 La Bête Humaine about a homicidal alcoholic.
 Frank S. Nugent, film critic for The New York Times, said even though he gave the film a positive review, he felt uncomfortable watching it.
 "It is hardly a pretty picture, dealing as it does with a man whose tainted blood subjects him to fits of homicidal mania,...
-Sitting here, a safe distance from it, we are not at all sure we entirely approve of it or of its telling."
+Sitting here, a safe distance from it, we are not at all sure we entirely approve of it or its telling."

-Sometimes the Hollywood studios would work with the Legion in order to avoid a "C" rating that might harm a film's distribution and profitability.
+Sometimes the Hollywood studios would work with the Legion to avoid a "C" rating that might harm a film's distribution and profitability.
 Metro-Goldwyn-Mayer made revisions to the 1940 Strange Cargo and the Legion changed its rating to "unobjectionable for adults".
 Columbia Pictures removed fifteen lines of dialogue from This Thing Called Love and the Legion revised the rating to "B".
 (The film was banned in Ireland, Australia, and British Columbia).

 By the late fifties, films considered "problematic" were viewed by the Legion two or three times; first by the staff and then by consultants who provided written evaluations.
-Invariably, the Legion was considered too liberal by some, too cautious by others.
+Invariably, the Legion was considered too liberal by some, and too cautious by others.

 The C rating was issued from 1933 until the end of 1981.
 On January 1, 1982, the B and C ratings were combined into a new O rating for "morally offensive" films, and NCOMP began to reassign ratings to some older films based on its new system.